apigovau/api-descriptions/abs/DataApi.md

 ### Step 1: Finding a Dataflow

 All data in the ABS APIs comes out of a dataflow (a type of SDMX structure).
-You can kind of think of a dataflow as a table of data (it isn't, but you can kind of think of it as one).
+You can think of a dataflow as a table of data (it isn't, but you can kind of think of it as one).
 To begin our search, we'll need to find a dataflow containing data from the `Apparent Consumption of Alcohol` collection.
 Luckily, all SDMX structures have their own URL we can call to list them (as well as do some other exciting things if we like).
-Simply by visiting [https://api.data.abs.gov.au/dataflow](https://api.data.abs.gov.au/dataflow) I get to see a list of all the dataflows the ABS offers.
+Simply by visiting [https://api.data.abs.gov.au/dataflow](https://api.data.abs.gov.au/dataflow) we get to see a list of all the dataflows the ABS offers.
 There are a lot of them.
 If I search for `Apparent Consumption of Alcohol` however, I find one:

 ```xml
    <structure:Dataflow id="ALC" agencyID="ABS" version="1.0.0" isFinal="true">